elmasria/javascript-frontend-coding-challenge/SOLUTION.md

 The user now can use the **up**, **down** and **Tab** `keys` to navigate the results drop-down.

-### Details
+### Description

-Navigating the results lead to having focus style on elements current navigated element. and if user click `Enter` or the `mouse click` the item will be styled as active element and show the selected item in a search field.
+Navigating the results lead to
+* Having focus style on the current navigated element. and if user click `Enter` or the `mouse click` the item will be styled as an active element
+* Show the selected item in a search field.